cyrildiagne/fstq/README.md

 # FSTQ

-A simple task queue template for Firebase, designed to bring long-running GPU inference (> 1s) in production applications.
+A simple task queue template for Firebase.

 **Status:** Experimental 🧪